-My name's Eleni (and that rhymes with 'penny') and I live and work in Bristol, as well as maintaining a small counselling practice in Bath.
+My name's Eleni (and that rhymes with 'penny') and I live and work in Bristol.
+My pronouns are she/her.

 My aim is to listen with empathy and respect, and without judgement.
 My aim is not to "tell you what's wrong with you" or to teach you techniques, but for us to talk and listen and question and imagine, together.

 In addition to my private practice in Bristol, I teach on a Listening Skills course and a Foundation certificate at the Bath Centre for Psychotherapy and Counselling (BCPC).

 My training is in humanistic (or person-centred) and integrative counselling.
 Person-centred therapy, as the name suggests, focuses on you as an individual, and what's happening for you here and now.
 Mine is not a one-size-fits-all method.
 An integrative approach means I draw influences from different therapeutic styles and theories.
 I am hugely influenced by psychodynamic theory, which looks at how our past experiences and relationships influence our present, and am very interested in systems theory, which keeps in mind the interconnectedness of all aspects of a person's life: family, work, culture, society, etc. I also work in an existential way: asking the big questions about life, death, and the meaning of it all.